Maxximillian1221/ftp-order-sync/VERCEL_DEPLOYMENT.md

    - Build and Output Settings: Leave as default (they're configured in vercel.json)
    - Root Directory: Leave as default (/)

+## Step 3: Deploy Your Project First

+1. Click "Deploy" to create your Vercel project
+2. Wait for the initial deployment to complete (it may fail due to missing database configuration, which is expected)
+3. This creates your project in Vercel, which is needed before adding integrations

-## Step 3: Set Up Neon PostgreSQL
+## Step 4: Set Up Neon PostgreSQL

-1. In your project settings, go to the "Integrations" tab
+1. After the initial deployment, go to your project dashboard
+2. Navigate to the "Integrations" tab
-2. Search for "Neon" in the marketplace
+3. Search for "Neon" in the marketplace
-3. Click on "Neon" and then "Add Integration"
+4. Click on "Neon" and then "Add Integration"
-4. Follow the prompts to create a new Neon project or connect to an existing one
+5. Follow the prompts to create a new Neon project or connect to an existing one
-5. Once connected, Neon will provide a `DATABASE_URL` environment variable
+6. Once connected, Neon will provide a `DATABASE_URL` environment variable
-6. Vercel will automatically add this environment variable to your project
+7. Vercel will automatically add this environment variable to your project

-## Step 4: Add Shopify Environment Variables
+## Step 5: Add Shopify Environment Variables

 Add the following environment variables in the Vercel project settings: